 History of Southern Rap:

-While break dancing, graffiti and most importantly the music genre hip hop was all created on the east coast, New York City specifically, southern rap has held the reign of being the most influential since the beginning of the 2000s.
+While break dancing, graffiti, and most importantly the genre of music by the name of hip hop was all created on the East Coast, New York City specifically, southern rap has held the reign of being the most influential market in hip hop since the beginning of the 2000s.

 While southern rappers have hailed from cities and states from all over the south, the Last Mr. Bigg of Alabama or David Banner of Mississippi, the most important states that have help with the growth southern rap are Florida, Texas, Tennessee, Louisiana and Georgia.

 TEXAS Hip Hop and Rap

 The credit for bringing hip hop to the south goes to the Houston entrepreneur, J Prince and his creation of the Rap-A-Lot imprint.
 Rap-A-Lot would eventually become known for putting out albums from southern rap legends like the Geto Boys, Scarface, Z-Ro, Pimp C, Bun B, Devin The Dude, Juvenile, Do or Die, and even West Coast artists like Yukmouth.